blakegarretson/essentials/main.md

 ## Web Browser

-- [Google Chrome](http://www.google.com/chrome): My default browser since the day it was released.
+- [Firefox](https://www.mozilla.org/en-US/firefox/) is once again my default web browser.
+The robust feature set and impressive array of extensions make this my first choice once again.
+Its arguably far more pro-consumer than Chrome with its stance on ad-blockers.

-  - I left [Firefox](https://www.mozilla.org/en-US/firefox/) for Chrome, but I like to keep Firefox around for the odd task, and it is arguably more pro-consumer with its stance on ad-blockers.
+  - [Google Chrome](http://www.google.com/chrome) should get a mention since it was my default browser from 2008 until 2024.
+Its most recent policy on ad-blockers was a deal breaker for me, and I left it behind to return to Firefox after a 16-year detour.

   - And because you can never have too many browsers, the [DuckDuckGo](https://duckduckgo.com/) browser is another nice option if privacy and security are a high priority.